mirte-robot/mirte-documentation/doc/mirte_os/supported_hardware.rst

 USB Camera
 **********

-By default the robot assumes you have connected the supported USB cam (see :ref:`basic hardware <Get Mirte Hardware>`).
+By default the robot assumes you have connected the supported USB cam (see :ref:`basic hardware <Get MIRTE Hardware>`).
 Currently only a ROS interface is defined.

 .. tabs::